Computational-Psychiatry/streg/README.md

 # Running the code

+Once you compile the code, you can go in the `build` directory and run the code as below

 The code runs as below with a total of four parameters; the last two are optional.

 `./streg <input_video_file> <part_type> <*optional:* length_of_chunks> <*optional:* save_before_registration>`
 - **parameter 1** *input_video_file*: this is a video file that contains only a facial part (left eye, right eye or mouth).
 - **parameter 2** *part_type*: This parameter determines which facial part will be registered; it must be set to either `leye`, or `reye` or `mouth`.